Red Teaming Language Model Detectors with Language Models: Experiments

 \subsection{Attack with Word Substitutions}

-We apply word substitution-based attack on all the three detection methods including DetectGPT, classifier-based detectors, and watermarking.
+We apply word substitution-based attack on all the three categories of detection methods.
 In each setting, we assume that both $G$ and $G'$ are protected by the same detector $f$.
+We limit the number of substituted words to be at most 20\% of the total number words except stop words and proper nouns that should not be substituted.
+This leads to around 7 substituted tokens per example.
+For the evolutionary search, it requires 70 queries per example with a population size of 10.

+\paragraph{Attack against DetectGPT} The results are shown in Table \ref{tab:detectgpt_exp}.
+We show an example of ROC plot in Figure \ref{fig:detectGPT_auc}.
+We find that DetectGPT's AUROC drops below random guess when we simply apply query-free substitutions which randomly select substitutions from the candidate pool.
+For example, on XSum, AUROC on GPT-2-XL drops from 84.4\% to 25.9\%.
+For ChatGPT and LLAMA-65B, AUROC drops from 56.0\% to 25.6\% and from 59.3\% to 25.5\%, respectively.
+The AUROC scores further drop to only 3.9\%, 4.5\%, and 9.9\% respectively with the query-based evolutionary search.
+Our word substitution methods consistently surpass the Dipper paraphrasing, which demonstrates that our methods are revealing more vulnerability of the detectors.
+We do not use DR here as we find that the DR values are already very low (usually below 10\%) even when no attack is applied, and we follow \citet{mitchell2023detectgpt} which originally also only used AUROC. \paragraph{Attack against Watermarking}